 - 1. The faculty is responsible for the introduction and student counselling of students enrolled in its programmes; the aim is, in part, to help students familiarise themselves with the potential study routes both within and outside the programme. - 2.
-Student counselling consists of: - group and individual advice about possible study routes within and outside the programme, partially with a view to the career opportunities after the Master's programme and the possibilities of entering the labour market immediately after gaining a Bachelor's degree; - group and individual advice about study skills, study plans and choosing a subsequent course of action; - the offer of help and referrals with regard to difficulties experienced by students during their studies; - the offer of referral to a more suitable study for students who terminate enrolment before 1 February of the academic year in which they first enrolled; - a matching activity before the start of the study programme which offers the student insight into whether the programme is suitable.
+Student counselling consists of: - a. group and individual advice about possible study routes within and outside the programme, partially with a view to the career opportunities after the Master's programme and the possibilities of entering the labour market immediately after gaining a Bachelor's degree; - b. group and individual advice about study skills, study plans and choosing a subsequent course of action; - c. the offer of help and referrals regarding difficulties experienced by students during their studies; - d. the offer of referral to a more suitable study for students who terminate enrolment before 1 February of the academic year in which they first enrolled; - e. a study choice activity before the start of the study programme which offers the student insight into whether the programme is suitable.